MicrosoftDocs/customer-voice/cv-docs/send-survey-from-dynamics-365.md

 4. Select **Edit** on the toolbar at the top.
 The flow editor opens.

-    A warning symbol `image` is displayed in the header of conditions and actions that have the connection error.
+    A warning symbol is displayed in the header of conditions and actions that have the connection error.

-    `image of the flow`

 3. Select the condition or action, and then select the appropriate connection.